eclipse/epsilon-website/n/mkdocs/docs/doc/eol.md

 }
 ```

 In this problem, a system consists of a number of processors.
-A
-processor manages some tasks and can fail at any time.
-The EOL program
-in the listing above performs 100 simulation steps, in
-every one of which 10 random processors from the model (lines 7-11) are
-marked as failed by setting their `failed` property to true (line 14).
-Then, the tasks that the failed processors manage are moved to other
-processors (line 15).
-Finally the availability of the system in this
-state is evaluated.

-After a simulation step, the state of the model has been drastically
-changed since processors have failed and tasks have been relocated.
-To
-be able to restore the model to its original state after every
-simulation step, each step is executed in the context of a transaction
-which is explicitly aborted (line 20) after evaluating the availability of the
-system.
-Therefore after each simulation step the model is restored to
-its original state for the next step to be executed.
+A processor manages some tasks and can fail at any time.
+The EOL program in the listing above performs 100 simulation steps, in every one of which 10 random processors from the model (lines 7-11) are marked as failed by setting their `failed` property to true (line 14).
+Then, the tasks that the failed processors manage are moved to other processors (line 15).
+Finally the availability of the system in this state is evaluated.

+After a simulation step, the state of the model has been drastically changed since processors have failed and tasks have been relocated.
+To be able to restore the model to its original state after every simulation step, each step is executed in the context of a transaction which is explicitly aborted (line 20) after evaluating the availability of the system.
+Therefore after each simulation step the model is restored to its original state for the next step to be executed.

 ### Extended Properties

-Quite often, during a model management operation it is necessary to
-associate model elements with information that is not supported by the
-metamodel they conform to.
-For instance, the EOL program in listing
-[\[lst:NoExtendedProperties\]](#lst:NoExtendedProperties){reference-type="ref"
-reference="lst:NoExtendedProperties"} calculates the depth of each Tree
-element in a model that conforms to the Tree metamodel displayed below.
+Quite often, during a model management operation it is necessary to associate model elements with information that is not supported by the metamodel they conform to.
+For instance, the EOL program in the listing below calculates the depth of each Tree element in a model that conforms to the Tree metamodel displayed below.

 ![The Tree Metamodel](images/metamodels/Tree.png)

-As the Tree metamodel doesn't support a `depth` property in the Tree
-metaclass, each Tree has to be associated with its calculated depth
-(line [\[line:PutDepthInMap\]](#line:PutDepthInMap){reference-type="ref"
-reference="line:PutDepthInMap"}) using the `depths` map defined in line 1.
-Another approach would be to extend the
-Tree metamodel to support the desired `depth` property; however,
-applying this technique every time an additional property is needed for
-some model management operation would quickly pollute the metamodel with
-properties of secondary importance.
+As the Tree metamodel doesn't support a `depth` property in the Tree metaclass, each Tree has to be associated with its calculated depth using the `depths` map defined in line 1.
+Another approach would be to extend the Tree metamodel to support the desired `depth` property; however, applying this technique every time an additional property is needed for some model management operation would quickly pollute the metamodel with properties of secondary importance.

 ```
 var depths = new Map;